JerryFleming/PyDoc/library/contextlib.rst

 .. decorator:: contextmanager

-   This function is a :term:`修饰函数` that can be used to define a factory function for :keyword:`with` statement context managers, without needing to create a class or separate :meth:`__enter__` and :meth:`__exit__` methods.
+   This function is a :term:`修饰符` that can be used to define a factory function for :keyword:`with` statement context managers, without needing to create a class or separate :meth:`__enter__` and :meth:`__exit__` methods.